-ME DEP explains the justification for expressing the loading capacity as an annual load, as opposed to a daily load, lies in the lake basins relatively low flushing rate (0.91 flushes per year) (page 29 TMDL report).
+ME DEP explains the justification for expressing the loading capacity as an annual load, as opposed to a daily load, lies in the lake basins relatively low flushing rate (4.6 flushes per year) which is well within the 7 flush times per year rule-of-thumb used by ME DEP to differentiate between lentic and lotic system nutrient functioning (page 29 TMDL report).

+Assessment:

-Assessment: EPA New England concludes that the loading capacity has been appropriately set at a level necessary to attain and maintain applicable water quality standards.
+EPA New England concludes that the loading capacity has been appropriately set at a level necessary to attain and maintain applicable water quality standards.
 The TDML is based on a reasonable and widely accepted approach for establishing the relationship between pollutant loading and water quality in lakes.